csham420/COMP-1502-002-W19/assignment/2/RefactoredTKDatabase.md

 * `addGoal` - passes the Skater's jersey number as a parameter and uses the `recordGoal` method from the `Skater` class to record a goal as well as make an addition to the Skater's total shots, and prompts the user to add assists for up to two Skater using the `recordAssist` method from the `Skater` class
 * `addPPGoal` - passes the Skater's jersey number as a parameter and uses the `recordPPGoal` method from the `Skater` class to record a Power Play goal as well as make an addition to the Skater's total shots, and prompts the user to add Power Play assists for up to two Skaters using the `recordPPAssist` method from the `Player` class
 * `addShotA` - passes the Goalie's jersey number as a parameter and uses the `recordShotA` method from the `Goalie` class to record a shot against the Goalie
-* `addGoalA` - passes the Goalie's jersey number as a parameter and uses the `recordGoalA` method from the `Goalie` class to record a goal against the Goalie
+* `addGoalA` - passes the Goalie's jersey number as a parameter and uses the `recordGoalA` method from the `Goalie` class to record a shot and a goal against the Goalie
 * `addMinutes` - passes the Goalie's jersey number as a parameter and uses the `recordMinutes` method from the `Goalie` class to record the total amount of minutes a Goalie has played during one game, and increases the value of the Games Played value by one
 * `addSOMinutes` - passes the Goalie's jersey number as a parameter and uses the `recordSOMinutes` method from the `Goalie` class to record the total amount of minutes a Goalie has played during one shutout game, and increases the value of the Games Played value and the Shutout value by one
 * `searchPlayer` - a search method used to find a player's roster info and stats using their jersey number